ayushi2626/SQLite-From-Scratch/README.md

 # SQLite-From-Scratch-in-C
-Make a clone of SQLite database management system
+Make a clone of SQLite database management system from scratch in C++